DataDog/hiring-engineers/answers.md

 # Datadog Solutions Engineer Exercise
-This document will run through the DataDog hiring challenge described here: https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md
+The responses to all questions in this exercise are based off of the original document: https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md

-# Environment Setup
+# Prerequisites - Setup the environment

-To complete this challenge I'm using a laptop running on Mac OS 10.12 Sierra.
+Items used to complete this exercise:

-We need to:
+- Macbook Pro
-- Install *Virtualbox* (to manage Virtual Machines),
+- *Vagrant*
-- Install *vagrant* (a tool to quickly install a virtual machines)
+- *Virtualenv*
-- Install Ubuntu with vagrant (see below)
+- Ubuntu

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/Vagrant%20install%20Ubuntu.png)